Beyer127/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+is always gonna be an object where we hold our data

-2. Where do you set initial state?
+2. Where do you set initial state? inside the constructor function

-3. What method do you use to update state?
+3. What method do you use to update state? setState

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.

+every time the button is clicked the onClick method is triggered and increases questions answered by one

 ```jsx
 import React, { Component } from "react";